kwilteam/kwil-db/internal/engine/sqlanalyzer/order/README.md

 If a simple SELECT has a GROUP BY clause, none of these rules apply, and instead it will simply order by all columns includes in the group by.

+If a simple SELECT is a SELECT DISTINCT, then it will order by every returned column, in the order which it appears.
+The reasoning for this can be found here: <https://stackoverflow.com/questions/9795660/postgresql-distinct-on-with-different-order-by>

+Statement cannot be both SELECT DISTINCT and contain GROUP BY

 ## Compound SELECTs

 Compound SELECTs will be ordered by each returned column, in the order they appear.
 For the time being, compound selects with group bys will be rejected.